solidusio/solidus.io/source/blog/2023-08-01-solidus-quarterly-roundup-q2-2023.html.markdown

 Making the return process more straightforward is a priority; the current workflow has not proven to be always efficient and may create some friction for high-volume stores.

 # That’s all, folks!

+Before you go, please let me remind you, in case you have missed it, to leave any feedback on our [Github discussion page](https://github.com/solidusio/solidus/discussions/categories/new-admin-ui-ux-feedback).

 Please join our [Slack community](https://solidusio.slack.com) if you haven’t already and leave there any comments, questions, and feedback.